bleumar000-beep/ipwndfu/JAILBREAK-GUIDE.md

 2. Run exploit to put your phone into pwned DFU Mode.
 You can use `./ipwndfu -p`.

 3. Any version of iTunes should work.
 In iTunes, hold Option (or SHIFT if using Windows) and click Restore.
 You should be prompted to choose a file.
-Choose your custom IPSW.
+Choose your custom IPSW